 Ferry from Cairnryan to Larne in Ireland

 The Cairnryan to Larne ferry connection is operated by P&O Ferries.
 The service connects the east of Northern Ireland with the south west of Scotland.
-It departs up six times each day from Cairnryan and depending on your ship, you can be in Ireland within 1 hour.

 Cairnryan to Larne

-If you are planning a self drive holiday to Northern Ireland, Southern Ireland or even if you are just one of the many people who need to commute home or to work, then the Cairnryan to Larne connection really is an excellent and cost effective way of travelling.
+If you are planning a self drive holiday to Northern Ireland, Southern Ireland or even if you are just one of the many people who need to commute home or to work.
+Then the Cairnryan to Larne connection really is an excellent and cost effective way of travelling.

-The P&O Cairnryan to Larne ferries can take you wherever you need to get to Ireland, when you land in Larne you are just a 40 minute drive from the Northern Ireland capital, Belfast or a 90 minute drive from Derry.
+The P&O Cairnryan to Larne ferries can take you wherever you need to get to Ireland.
+When you land in Larne you are just a 40 minute drive from the Northern Ireland capital, Belfast.
+Or a 90 minute drive from Derry.

 From Belfast you can reach Dublin and Southern Ireland within 2 hours.
 If you are travelling further on to places like Galway, Limerick or Cork then you will need to factor in about an extra 2 hours driving after reaching Dublin.